 This is easy, you only need to know two words: low and slow.
 As long as you have a crockpot, or a dutch oven, or something nice and roomy to cook the neck in, you’re golden.
 Here’s the process:

-- Brown the neck (optional, but adds good flavor)
+- Brown the neck in fat (optional, but adds good flavor)

-- Pick the meat off the bones, then add to whatever you’re making
+- Pick the meat off the bones, cut into manageable pieces, then add back to whatever you’re making.

 The importance of covered cooking